Phase Diagram and Spectral Function of the Two-Dimensional Disordered Bose-Hubbard Model: A Real-Space Dynamical Mean-Field Theory Analysis: Disordered Phase Diagram

-In fig.\ \ref{fig:unitfillingPD} we see good quantitative agreement of our results with the MC results of \cite{soyler_phase_2011} for the superfluid to insulator transition.
-Furthermore, the criterion for the BG to MI transition derived from the theorem of inclusions in \cite{gurarie_phase_2009, pollet_absence_2009} using the energy gap of the clean system $E_g < \Delta$ agrees perfectly with the MC calculations obtained in the thermodynamic limit.
-When we turn towards $q$ and $\kappa$ calculated directly using RBDMFT for the finite-size disordered system, we see significant deviations to the energy gap condition.
-Within the reachable system sizes ($4 \times 4$ to $16 \times 16$) we observe no signs of significant finite-size effects.
+In Fig.\ \ref{fig:unitfillingPD} we see good quantitative agreement of our results with the MC results of \cite{soyler_phase_2011} for the superfluid to insulator transition.
+Furthermore, the criterion for the BG to MI transition derived from the theorem of inclusions in \cite{gurarie_phase_2009, pollet_absence_2009} using the energy gap of the clean system $E_g \leq \Delta$ agrees perfectly with the MC calculations obtained in the thermodynamic limit.
+When we turn towards $q$ and $\kappa$ calculated directly using RBDMFT for the finite-size disordered system, we see significant deviations in the location of the phase boundary (of the order of $10 \times U / J $) compared to the energy-gap criterion.
+In fig. \ref{fig:finiteSize} we show the diagnostics used to determine the phase boundaries in Figs. \ref{fig:fixedPD} and fig. \ref{fig:unitfillingPD} for different system sizes ($4 \times 4$ to $16 \times 16$) in order to obtain insights about possible finite-size corrections.
+Overall, within the accessible system sizes, we see only small deviations, which throughout the different phase-space points did not follow a consistent scaling.
+We thus conclude that finite-size effects are negligible and do not significantly impact the analysis of the phase diagram presented.
 Nevertheless, while these deviations are apparently not explained by simple finite-size scaling, we still argue that the deviations originate from the fact that we consider a finite system size in our simulation.
-Only in the infinite system the occurrence of rare Lifshitz regions is guaranteed, which are necessary in the justification of the theorem of inclusions and thus the energy gap criterion.
-For our system sizes it is practically impossible to observe these rare regions such that the energy gap criterion is therefore not applicable anymore.
-An interesting point for further investigation is the question whether there is a large but finite size for which the system (approximately) respects this energy gap criterion.
-Site-resolved Gutzwiller calculations \cite{niederle_superfluid_2013} seem to indicate that even for $100 \times 100$ sites a slightly larger Mott phase exists compared to the predictions using the energy gap criterion.
+The existence of rare Lifshitz regions, in which many neighboring sites in a given disorder realization form a spatial domain with near-minimal potential, is only guaranteed in the thermodynamic limit.
+The presence of such rare regions is necessary in the justification of the theorem of inclusions and thus the energy-gap criterion.
+In finite systems, however, the probability for rare Lifshitz regions to occur is exponentially suppressed.
+Site-resolved Gutzwiller calculations \cite{niederle_superfluid_2013} support this picture, indicating that even for $100 \times 100$ lattices the Mott phase remains slightly larger than predicted by the energy-gap criterion.
+Thus one will not observe a consistent finite-size scaling as long as these regions are effectively nonexistent.
+An interesting point for further investigation is the question of whether there is a large but finite size for which the system (approximately) respects this energy-gap criterion.